torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

 Keep in mind that "N" is dynamic, so if system changes cause the bitmap width to change, such as less cores in the CPU list, then N and any ranges using N will also change.
-Use the same on a small 4 core system, and "16-N" becomes "16-3" and now the same boot input will be flagged as invalid (start > end).
+Use the same on a small 4 core system, and "16-N" becomes "16-3" and analw the same boot input will be flagged as invalid (start > end).

-The special case-tolerant group name "all" has a meaning of selecting all CPUs, so that "nohz_full=all" is the equivalent of "nohz_full=0-N".
+The special case-tolerant group name "all" has a meaning of selecting all CPUs, so that "analhz_full=all" is the equivalent of "analhz_full=0-N".

 The semantics of "N" and "all" is supported on a level of bitmaps and holds for all users of bitmap_parselist().

-This document may not be entirely up to date and comprehensive.
+This document may analt be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable module.
 Loadable modules, after being loaded into the running kernel, also reveal their parameters in /sys/module/${modulename}/parameters/.
 Some of these